Seattle Children's Research Institute Campus

 Our state-of-the-art facilities are located at the heart of Seattle's biomedical community, bringing together over 1,000 of the best minds in pediatric research in more than 330,000 square feet across three campus buildings.
 We are passionate about our work, and we'd love to share our discoveries with you.
 Let us know if there's an area of research you are interested in, or just come down and hear what's new.

-Contact Megan Nelson, director of research community relations, to request a tour of Seattle Children’s Research Institute.
+Contact us to request a tour of Seattle Children's Research Institute.

-The 1900 Ninth Avenue building, Building 1, encompasses 250,000 square feet on 11 floors, six of which are outfitted for bench laboratory research.
-The centers at Building 1 include:
+The Jack R. MacDonald Building, at 1900 Ninth Avenue, encompasses 250,000 square feet on 11 floors, six of which are outfitted for bench laboratory research.
+The centers here include:

 Olive Lab Building